- Why ETSU College of Nursing

 - Do you keep a waiting list?Answer

 - Do you offer a two year (Associate Nursing Degree) or LPN license training?Answer

 - Can I Minor in Nursing?Answer

-- I’ve decided to pursue nursing, but I am not a pre-nursing student.
+- I’ve decided to pursue nursing, but I am not a HPNU - Nursing Interest student.
 How do I change my major?Answer

 - I want to transfer to ETSU and apply to the nursing program.
 Where do I send my transcripts?Answer

 - Do courses taken a long time ago still count?Answer